The best place and time to live in the Milky Way: Discussion

+The Naab \& Ostriker galaxy model does not take any azimuthal inhomogeneities into account.
+The innermost regions could be even more unfavorable to life if a galactic bar were present that would enhance the rate of lethal events (Fig \ref{total}, R< 4 kpc).
+The same applies to the regions contained within the spiral arms.

+Neglecting the distinction between thin- and thick-disk stars is highly justified in our study, as the thick disk accounts for $\simeq $10\% of the stars in our galaxy, predominantly low-mass stars that do not produce the dominant lethal events (CCSNe and LGRBs).
+Moreover, the range (a few kiloparsec) of the dominant lethal events in the disk (led by LGRBs) is larger than the average thickness of the thick disk, and the segregation in metallicity between thick- and thin-disk stars (Yan et al. 2019) is likely marginal in the probability of planet formation.

-In our analysis we have not considered other aspects which are investigated by recent works in the context of galactic habitability.
+We did not consider other aspects that were investigated in recent works in the context of Galactic habitability.
 For example, the combined action of tidal disruption events \citep{2020MNRAS.tmp.2455P} and the active phase of the central black hole \citep{2017NatSR...716626B} further reduce the habitability of the bulge.
-Moreover, a proper evaluation of the habitability of the bulge should also account for the relatively higher probability of stellar encounters which can perturb planetary orbital configuration but, on the other hand, also favor lithopanspernia \citep{1988Natur.332..687M,2010SSRv..156..239W}.
+Moreover, a detailed evaluation of the habitability of the bulge should also account for the relatively higher probability of stellar encounters that can perturb planetary orbital configuration, but on the other hand, also favor lithopanspernia \citep{1988Natur.332..687M,2010SSRv..156..239W}.

-As suggested by \citet{2020Icar..35214025O}, planets forming early on in the MW history tend to have low Fe/Si ratios and thus strong plate tectonic activity which seems to be an important factor for the development of life as we know it.
-However, as emerging in our work, during the early stages of the Galaxy, these planets were subject to a very high rate of lethal events.

-In a recent work, \citet{2020SciA....6A.768M} suggest that the moderate extinction event at the end of the Devonian period (Hangenberg event, $\sim$360 Myrs) was associated with ozone depletion and a consequent larger Sun UV-B radiation reaching the Earth.
-This may explain the discovery of malformed land plant spores in terrestrial Devonian-Carboniferous boundary sections from East Greenland.
-Although a GRB cannot be excluded as the cause of this extinction event, \citealt{2020arXiv200701887F} propose cosmic rays, accelerated in a nearby supernova and magnetically confined inside the SN remnant for $\sim$100 kyrs, as trigger of the ozone layer depletion and thus the late Devonian extinctions.
-In our work we did not take into account the effect of cosmic rays.